DIY Outdoor Furniture Restoration Ideas

 Read this guide for tips on restoring your wood or plastic and poly furniture.
 Or skip ahead to the end for instructions on how to reupholster patio furniture if you want to give your pieces a fresh, updated look.
-With just a little bit of work, you can restore outdoor furniture to its former glory so you can maintain your beautiful, relaxing outdoor space.
+With our easy DIY outdoor furniture restoration ideas, you can restore outdoor furniture to its former glory so you can maintain your beautiful, relaxing outdoor space.

 Wood furniture can become worn and weathered from years of being in harsh sunlight.
 One way to slow down this type of wear is to add outdoor shading solutions around your seating area.
 However, regardless of shade, wood will still require maintenance over time to keep it looking like new.

 When it comes to learning how to restore outdoor furniture that’s weathered wood, it’s actually a simple process.
 You’ll just want to devote enough time to follow the steps below.

 Over time, the weather will loosen the original finish on your wood furniture.
 Fortunately, this makes it easier to remove when you’re ready to restore your pieces.

 Start by using a power washer or pressure hose to remove dirt, debris, and any large flaking pieces of the original finish.
 Let everything dry out completely and then move on to sanding.
 Sand with the grain when possible.